Service business ideas you can start with low costs

 Photography

-Photographers can do different categories of images for clients.
-Photography businesses typically specialize in a particular niche, such as weddings or corporate photography.
+Photography businesses typically specialize in one niche, such as weddings, portraits, products, or corporate events.

 Email marketing

-Email marketers develop email campaigns for businesses, including newsletters, sales emails, and automated sequences.
+Email marketers develop campaigns for businesses, including newsletters, sales sequences, and automated follow-ups that nurture leads.
+See top tips for email marketing.

 Marketing services